emezeske/lein-cljsbuild/doc/CROSSOVERS.md

   :plugins [[lein-cljsbuild "0.1.0"]]
   :source-path "src-clj"
   :cljsbuild {
-    :builds [{
-      :source-path "src-cljs"
     ; Each entry in the :crossovers vector describes a Clojure namespace ; that is meant to be used with the ClojureScript code as well.
     ; The files that make up this namespace will be automatically copied ; into the ClojureScript source path whenever they are modified.
     :crossovers [example.crossover]
-      :compiler {
-        :output-to "war/javascripts/main.js"  ; default: main.js in current directory
-        :optimizations :whitespace
-        :pretty-print true}}]})
+    ; Set the path into which the crossover namespaces will be copied.
+    :crossover-path "crossover-cljs"
+    ; Set this to true to allow the :crossover-path to be copied into ; the JAR file (if hooks are enabled).
+    :crossover-jar false})
 ```

 Then lein-cljsbuild would copy files from `src-clj/example/crossover`
-to `src-cljs/example/crossover`, and you'd end up with this:
+to `crossover-cljs`, and you'd end up with this:

 <pre>
 ├── src-clj